lenhop/IC-Agent-Skill/engineer_team/team_leader_common_responsibility.md

 ## 2. Task Assignment

 - Assign tasks to the right team member based on role and capability
-- Write clear task prompts with:
+- Always write clear task prompts for driving the executors,  including:
   - Context and background
   - Specific deliverables
   - Acceptance criteria